Dynamic Workflows: Destination Schema as a Mirror Image of the Source Dataset

 5. Run the Workspace

-When the workspace is run, all of the CityDatabase source data is read through the single feature type.
+When the workspace is run, all CityDatabase source data is read through a single feature type.

 On the writer side, the incoming “fme_feature_type” attribute contains the feature type name and is used to determine which schema to use.
-For example, a feature with “fme_feature_type” as “Roads” will search the CityDatabase for the “Roads” dataset, and when found, it will use that schema.
+For example, a feature with “fme_feature_type” set to “Roads” will search the CityDatabase for the “Roads” dataset and, when found, use that schema.
 The data will then be dynamically divided back into its component layers, using the appropriate schema to organize the original attributes and geometry type.

 Advanced Techniques